josuneha/AzureBigData-analytics/Whiteboard design session/WDS trainer guide - Big data and visualization.md

 An amazing trainer:

-- Creates a safe environment in which learning can take place
+- Creates a safe environment in which learning can take place.

-- Stimulates the participant's thinking
+- Stimulates the participant's thinking.

-- Involves the participant in the learning process
+- Involves the participant in the learning process.

-- Manages the learning process (on time, on topic, and adjusting to benefit participants)
+- Manages the learning process (on time, on topic, and adjusting to benefit participants).

-- Ensures individual participant accountability
+- Ensures individual participant accountability.

-- Ties it all together for the participant
+- Ties it all together for the participant.

-- Provides insight and experience to the learning process
+- Provides insight and experience to the learning process.

-- Effectively leads the whiteboard design session discussion
+- Effectively leads the whiteboard design session discussion.

-- Monitors quality and appropriateness of participant deliverables
+- Monitors quality and appropriateness of participant deliverables.

-- Effectively leads the feedback process
+- Effectively leads the feedback process.

 ## Whiteboard design session flow

 Each whiteboard design session uses the following flow:

-**Step 1: Review the customer case study**
+**Step 1: Review the customer case study (15 minutes)**

 **Outcome**

-Analyze your customer’s needs.
+Analyze your customer's needs.

-Timeframe: 15 minutes

-Directions: With all participants in the session, the facilitator or SME presents an overview of the customer case study along with technical tips.

-1. Meet your table participants and trainer
-2. Read all of the directions for steps 1–3 in the student guide
-3. As a table team, review the following customer case study
+-   Customer's background, situation, needs and technical requirements

+-   Current customer infrastructure and architecture

+-   Potential issues, objectives and blockers

 **Step 2: Design a proof of concept solution (60 minutes)**

+**Outcome**

-Outcome: Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.
+Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.

-- Determine your target customer audience
+-   Determine your target customer audience.

-- Determine customer's business needs to address your solution
+-   Determine customer's business needs to address your solution.

-- Design and diagram your solution
+-   Design and diagram your solution.

-- Prepare to present your solution
+-   Prepare to present your solution.

 **Step 3: Present the solution (30 minutes)**

+**Outcome**

-Outcome: Present solution to your customer
+Present solution to your customer:

 -   Present solution

 -   Respond to customer objections

 -   Receive feedback

 **Wrap-up (15 minutes)**

 -   Review preferred solution

 ## Before the whiteboard design session: How to prepare

 Before conducting your first whiteboard design session:

-- Read the Student guide (including the case study) and Trainer guide
+-   Read the Student guide (including the case study) and Trainer guide.

-- Become familiar with all key points and activities
+-   Become familiar with all key points and activities.

-- Plan the point you want to stress, which questions you want to drive, transitions, and be ready to answer questions
+-   Plan the point you want to stress, which questions you want to drive, transitions, and be ready to answer questions.

-- Prior to the whiteboard design session, discuss the case study to pick up more ideas
+-   Prior to the whiteboard design session, discuss the case study to pick up more ideas.

-- Make notes for later
+-   Make notes for later.

 ## During the whiteboard design session: Tips for an effective whiteboard design session